Deeply Learning Deep Inelastic Scattering Kinematics: Deep inelastic scattering

 \subsection{Higher order corrections to deep-inelastic scattering process}

 The DIS process with leading order QED corrections can be written as

-so the kinematics is defined not only with the kinematic of the scattered electron and the struck parton, but also with the momentum of the radiated $\gamma$, $\vec{P_{\gamma}}$.
-The lowest order QED radiative corrections can be depicted in a form of Feynman diagrams as shown in Fig.~\ref{fig:distwo} a)-d) and should be considered together with the virtual corrections e)-g). \FIGdistwo{Feynman diagrams for Deep Inelastic Scattering process with some leading order electroweak corrections.}{\nospelling{fig:distwo}} The Fig.~\ref{fig:distwo} a),d) correspond to the initial state radiation (ISR) and the Fig.~\ref{fig:distwo} b),c) to the final state radiation (FSR).
+so the kinematics is defined not only by the kinematic of the scattered electron and the struck parton, but also by the momentum of the radiated photon, $\vec{P_{\gamma}}$.
+The lowest order electroweak radiative corrections can be depicted in a form of Feynman diagrams as shown in Fig.~\ref{fig:distwo} a)-d) and should be considered together with the virtual corrections e)-g). \epjconly{\FIGdistwoepjc{Feynman diagrams for Deep Inelastic Scattering process with some leading order electroweak corrections a)-g) and QCD corrections h)-k).
+The proton remnant is omitted.}{\nospelling{fig:distwo}}} \draftonly{\FIGdistwo{Feynman diagrams for Deep Inelastic Scattering process with some leading order electroweak corrections.
+The proton remnant is omitted.}{\nospelling{fig:distwo}}} The Fig.~\ref{fig:distwo} a),d) correspond to the initial state radiation (ISR) and the Fig.~\ref{fig:distwo} b),c) to the final state radiation (FSR).

 With the virtual corrections taken into account in the DIS process, Eq.~\ref{eq:q2} no longer holds, i.e.\